I’m Going to Learn CrochetPosted: November 20, 2013

 So, it’s come to this.
-Kate’s going to try to start crocheting.
+I’m going to try to start crocheting.
 Part of me is skeptical as to how long this latest fancy will last.
-I tried knitting for a brief bit in 2003ish when it started getting trendy among young women to do such grandmotherly activities, but I had very, very little patience for things like that back in the days of my full acceptance of the mythology of work.
-Why spend time making sub-par scarves when I could be frantically racing to meet deadlines for more freelance work than I should have taken on but that I accepted anyway in the hopes that maybe someday, if I worked really really hard, they would like me so much that they’d hire me on as staff and I could work in a cubicle until the economy tanked and they cut my position.
-(All those dreams came true except for the getting fired part — I resigned in 2006 and when the economy tanked in 2008 they cut the position of the woman who had replaced me.)
+I tried knitting for a brief bit in 2003 or so when it started getting trendy among young women to do such grandmotherly activities, but I had very, very little patience for things like that in my twenties.
+Why spend time making sub-par scarves when I could be frantically racing to meet deadlines for more freelance work than I should have taken on but that I accepted anyway in the hopes that maybe someday, if I worked really really hard, I could spend all my days in a cubicle until the economy tanked and people stopped hiring freelancers.
+(That dream, it turned out, did come true.)

-That was pretty much my thought process then: work = production, and I hated work, ergo production, so why would I want to make stuff in my so-called leisure time?
+My thinking during that period was: work = production, and leisure = doing nothing/consuming.
+Since I didn’t particularly like the work/production I was doing, why would I want to work/produce in my so-called leisure time?
 I needed that time to escape, to entertain away my alienation from life.
 Quiet, meditative activities like knitting or crochet left the door open way too wide for my thoughts to wander toward uncomfortable territory, like questioning what I was doing with my life.
 My leisure time was, as Theodor Adorno put it in “Free Time” (p 187), shackled to its opposite: work.

 On “Free Time”: I have what you would call a love-hate relationship with that essay, and with Adorno in general.
 I agree with so much that he writes in “Free Time,” and then he slaps me with passages like this: